J-Shine/J-Shine.github.io/_posts/2020-03-10-custom-array-adpater.markdown

 </LinearLayout>
 ```

-Also need to change ArrayAdpater to -> WordAdpater
+Also need to change ArrayAdapter to -> WordAdapter

 ```java
 package com.example.android.miwok;